ScotGovAnalysis/council_area_profiles/README.md

 In rough order of importance/urgency:

   - Validate data before preparing tables (e.g. is every council area included?
 Should Scotland be included?
-Are values as expected e.g. age < 120?)
+Are all combinations of all variables included?
+Are values sensible e.g. age < 120?)
   - Simplify the code.
 For example:
       - Replace deeply nested `ifelse` with `case_when`
       - Use functions and apply